bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    A relational database is a digital database based on the relational model of data, and it is written in SQL.
+SQL is the language used to interact with the system.

 - [ ] Why do tables need a `primary key`?

+    You need your table to be joinable on something.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    Multiple foreign keys, an intersection table that contains the keys of both tables.

 ## Minimum Viable Product